DMT Abuse & Addiction

 Is DMT Chemically Addictive?

-A lot of understanding the risks of DMT rely on understanding the chemical effects it has on your brain.
+A lot of understanding the risks of DMT relies on understanding the chemical effects it has on your brain.
 DMT has a structure that’s very similar to serotonin which is a naturally occurring neurotransmitter found in your brain.
 When you take DMT, it raises your serotonin level, which is why you may have positive feelings or a euphoric experience associated with it.

 However, this can also lead to risks if you’re taking antidepressants which also raise your serotonin levels.
 If so, you may accumulate so much serotonin that you have something called serotonin syndrome.
-Some of the symptoms of this can include high blood pressure, confusion, headache and a loss of muscle coordination.
+Some of the symptoms of this can include high blood pressure, confusion, headache, and a loss of muscle coordination.

 Understanding the relationship between DMT and serotonin is important because it shows that this drug does have the potential to impact the chemicals in your brain, and that can create a type of addiction, although more research is still needed on the topic.

 With DMT and other psychedelic drugs, people also tend to develop an addiction to the experiences surrounding the drug, so they continue to seek it out to replicate those feelings or the emotions they had while on it.